crystalklin/air-writing-recognition/README.md

 # Air Writing Recognition

 Our project, Air Gesture Recognition, aims to use a combination of computer vision and handwriting recognition to create model that recognizes gestures written in air as text.
-Model users would be able to write “air words” facing a web-camera either real time or in-advance and have those gestures translated into character digits or words.
+Model users would be able to write “air words” facing a web-camera either real time or in-advance and have those gestures translated into letters or digits.

 To us, air gesture recognition is an interesting topic to create a solution for because it lends itself to many different future uses.
 Most intuitively, air gesture analysis allows for users with specific needs alternative forms of communication.
 This idea could also be extrapolated into using air gestures as a more universal input interface for technologies that are unsuited for the traditional keyboard and mouse (such as AR and VR systems).